Google agrees to first-in-the-nation deal to fund California newsrooms, but journalists are calling it a disaster - KESQ

 The News/Media Alliance, which represents US newspapers and online publications, said it had sent letters to the Department of Justice, Federal Trade Commission and the California Attorney General to request an investigation into whether Google broke any laws by limiting access to the news outlets.

-Google previously threatened to take similar action in Canada ahead of the country’s new law requiring digital platforms to compensate news publishers for their work, but eventually backed down and agreed to pay publishers for their news content.
+Google previously threatened to take similar action in Canada ahead of the country’s new law requiring digital platforms to compensate news publishers for their work, but eventually backed down.
 Under Canada’s Online News Act, Google will pay $74 million per year into a fund that will be distributed to publishers.

+“Google is the biggest source of referral traffic on the internet.
+When you are doing journalism on the internet, you have to do business with Google,” Media Guild of the West President Matt Pearce said after Wednesday’s announcement.
+“The premise of these bills is that if we are going to be dominated by a monopolist whose product we cannot escape, except at enormous cost to our own business, that monopoly needs to pay its fair share for our journalism.”

 The-CNN-Wire